OC/OVAG Veterinary Workshop

 The OC/OVAG Veterinary Workshops are currently sponsored by the Sea World and Busch Gardens Conservation Fund, the Chester Zoo/ NEZS, United Kingdom ABAXIS, Germany, the International Primate Society and the Fort Wayne Children’s Zoo.
 This support combined with the individual donations made by you our supporters is the reason we are able to continue the OC/OVAG workshops.

 At the OC 2009 Veterinary Workshop, the delegates took the bold step of forming the Orangutan Veterinary Advisory Group (OVAG), which quickly became a forum for issues such as contraception, reintroduction, diseases, euthanasia, laboratory politics and other hot-button topics.
 In this way, the OC/OVAG Veterinary Workshops have helped build a community of veterinary healthcare experts that stands strongest when it stands together.

-For the fifth annual Orangutan Conservancy/ Orangutan Veterinary Advisory Group (OC/OVAG) Workshop, OC was the recipient of a large grant from the SeaWorld & Busch Gardens Conservation Fund.
+For the fifth annual Orangutan Conservancy/ Orangutan Veterinary Advisory Group (OC/OVAG) Workshop in 2013, OC was the recipient of a large grant from the SeaWorld & Busch Gardens Conservation Fund.
 The substantial grant aided us immensely in realizing this year’s gathering of wildlife veterinarians in Bogor, Indonesia.